Data Analytics vs. Business Intelligence: A Comparison

 In this article, let’s explore some of the key differences between Business Intelligence and Data Analytics.

 Business Intelligence was created way before Data Analytics.

 The first use of Business Intelligence dates back to 1865 when Richard Millen Denvers published his book Cyclopædia of Commercial and Business Anecdotes.
 The book describes how a banker named Sir Henry Furnese utilized data to understand customers, gain a leg up on the competition, and drive profit.
 The essence of BI, according to Richard and which is still true today, is the ability to collect data and act effectively on it to generate business values.

 The term Data Analytics was allegedly coined somewhere in the 19th century.
 But it’s not until the late 1960s that Data Analytics become more popular since computers become more sophisticated yet lightweight.
 Businesses at this time use data analytics as a way to understand the inside and outside of their environment.
 Recently, with Big Data, data warehouse, and cloud, Data Analytics has evolved as a distinct business function to cover most aspects of organizational data.

 At its core, business intelligence is the utilization of data to improve the day-to-day operations of a business.
 People leverage business intelligence tools and experts if they wish to collect and manage data to optimize workflow, generate reports, and support business goals.

-There are various tools that can be labeled as BI.
-They can range from basic spreadsheets to more specialized tools such as online analytical processing, reporting software, business activity monitoring software, and data mining software.
+There are various tactics and tools that can be labeled as BI.
+They can range from basic spreadsheets to more specialized tools such as:

 In general, business intelligence would allow businesses to navigate their businesses more effectively and stay focused on their goals